Seikan Hasegawa is the author of the series COMPANIONS OF ZEN TRAINING.

-Seikan Hasegawa (1945 – ) is the author of the series COMPANIONS OF ZEN TRAINING.
-One of the first Zen Buddhist Masters to teach in the United States.
-He founded the Rock Creek Buddhist Temple in Maryland.
+He is one of the first Zen Buddhist Masters to teach in the United States.

 Seikan Hasegawa was born in a Zen Buddhist temple in a suburb of Kyoto in 1945, just after the end of World War II.
 His grandfather was a well known Zen Buddhist priest, vice abbot of one Zen Buddhist head temple, Nanzen-ji in Kyoto.
 His father was also a Zen Buddhist priest, who mastered the art of calligraphy and enjoyed an artist’s life.

 His family’s temple, Yogen-ji, had possessed a large amount of land like an old feudal estate, and until the war his family had lived a comfortable, artistic and spiritual life.
-However they lost their land and tenants under the decree of as part of the policy of occupation.
+However they lost their land and tenants under the decree of General McArthur as part of the policy of occupation.
 Thus he grew up in situations where from the time he was born he had to ask himself the questions: What is life?
 What is desire?
 How should we live?
 Why can’t we live without war?

 At age fourteen he officially entered into the priesthood and was registered as an acolyte Zen priest in Nanzen-ji.
 While attending public school he kept Buddhist morality and studied the basic theory, history and art of Buddhism under his father and the senior priest of Nanzen-ji.
 At age nineteen he was well prepared to train as a Zen monk.
 He chose what was known as the best Zen training monastery, Shogen-ji in Gifu Prefecture.
-A detailed biographical account of his life and years in Shogen-ji is recorded in his third book Mind to Mind, A NOVEL (1999).
-His Zen Master was Itsugai Kajiura (1896-1981) who later become Head Abbot of another head Zen temple Myoshin-ji.
+A detailed biographical account of his life and years in Shogen-ji is recorded in his third book Mind to Mind, a novel (1999).
+His Zen Master was Itsugai Kajiura (1896-1981) who later became Head Abbott of another head Zen temple Myoshin-ji.
 The most important thing for training as a Zennist is koan study.
 Rev. Hasegawa completed all his koan study in the extraordinarily short time of four years and was certified as a Zen Master by his teacher.

 Rather than using the social rank or title of Zen Master, he continued further study by himself.
 After being certified and leaving Shogen-ji, he travelled on foot as a pilgrim priest, teaching in Japan, Okinawa, Taiwan, Hong Kong and Malaysia.

 For the next five years he taught both publicly to audiences at Harvard and Swarthmore College and held small classes in Boston, New York and Washington D.C.
-In the mid-1970’s while continuing to lecture he wrote two books, the first and second in the series COMPANIONS OF ZEN TRAINING: The Cave of Poison Grass, Essays on the Hannya Sutra, which was written as part of the author’s life work and in which he set out to express the essence of Buddhism and Essays on Marriage.
+In the mid-1970’s, while continuing to lecture he wrote two books, the first and second in the series companions of zen training: “The Cave of Poison Grass, Essays on the Hannya Sutra, which was written as part of the author’s life work and in which he set out to express the essence of Buddhism and “Essays on Marriage.”

-In the 1980’s he was engaged in building a home-lie small temple in the west ward of Kyoto, raising his two children, working as a rehabilitation worker and in PTA activities, and writing his third book, Mind to Mind, a novel.
+In the 1980’s he was engaged in building a home-lie small temple in the West Ward of Kyoto, raising his two children, working as a rehabilitation worker and in PTA activities, and writing his third book, Mind to Mind, a novel.